-48. The Board should endeavour to avoid a qualified auditor's report on the accounts laid before the General Meeting, and in exceptional circumstances when such qualifications exist, both the Chairman of the Audit Committee and the auditors shall clearly explain to the shareholders their content and scope.

-See section : C.1.38 Complies X Partial compliance Explanation

-49. The majority of the members of the Nomination Committee - or Nomination and Remuneration Committee if there is just one - should be independent directors.

-See section: C.2.1 Complies X Explanation Not applicable

-- 50. Apart from the duties specified in preceding Recommendations, the Nomination Committee should: - a) Assess the expertise, knowledge and experience of Board members; define the duties and skills required of candidates to fill vacancies; and determine the time and dedication considered necessary for them to adequately perform their duties. - b) Study or organise as appropriate the succession of the Chairman or Chief Executive Officer and, if necessary, make recommendations to the Board to secure an orderly, well-planned handover. - c) Report on any appointments and removals of senior officers proposed by the Chief Executive Officer. - d) Report to the Board on the gender issues contemplated in Recommendation 14.

-As mentioned in Recommendation 8, the company considers that the power to remove senior officers of the company should correspond to the chief executive, being positions within his trust and responsibility.
+c) Related-party transactions, unless this prior reporting duty has been assigned to another supervision and control committee.
+See sections: C.2.3 and C.2.4 Complies X Partial compliance Explanation 48.
+The Board should endeavour to avoid a qualified auditor's report on the accounts laid before the General Meeting, and in exceptional circumstances when such qualifications exist, both the Chairman of the Audit Committee and the auditors shall clearly explain to the shareholders their content and scope.
+See section: C.1.38 Complies X Partial compliance Explanation 49.
+The majority of the members of the Nomination Committee - or Nomination and Remuneration Committee if there is just one - should be independent directors.
+See section: C.2.1 Complies X Explanation Not applicable 50.
+Apart from the duties specified in preceding Recommendations, the Nomination Committee should: a) Assess the expertise, knowledge and experience of Board members; define the duties and skills required of candidates to fill vacancies; and determine the time and dedication considered necessary for them to adequately perform their duties. b) Study or organise as appropriate the succession of the Chairman or Chief Executive Officer and, if necessary, make recommendations to the Board to secure an orderly, well-planned handover. c) Report on any appointments and removals of senior officers proposed by the Chief Executive Officer. d) Report to the Board on the gender issues contemplated in Recommendation 14.
+See section: C.2.4 Complies Partial compliance X Explanation Not applicable As mentioned in Recommendation 8, the company considers that the power to remove senior officers of the company should correspond to the chief executive, being positions within his trust and responsibility.

 51. The Nomination Committee should consult the Chairman and Chief Executive Officer, especially on matters concerning Executive Directors.
 Any director may request the Nomination Committee to consider potential candidates they consider suitable to fill vacancies on the Board.
 Complies X Partial compliance Explanation Not applicable 52.
-Apart from the duties indicated in the preceding Recommendations, the Remuneration Committee should: a) Submit proposals to the Board on: i) The remuneration policy for directors and senior officers; ii) The individual remuneration of executive directors and other terms of contract; iii) The basic conditions of senior executive contracts. b) Ensure compliance with the remuneration policy established by the company.
+Apart from the duties indicated in the preceding Recommendations, the Remuneration Committee should: a) Submit proposals to the Board on: i) The remuneration policy for directors and senior officers; The individual remuneration of executive directors and other terms of contract; iii) The basic conditions of senior executive contracts. b) Ensure compliance with the remuneration policy established by the company.
 See sections: C.2.4 Complies X Partial compliance Explanation Not applicable 53.
 The Remuneration Committee should consult the Chairman and Chief Executive Officer, especially on matters concerning executive directors and senior officers.
-Complies X Explanation Not applicable ΟΤΙ HER INFORMATION OF INTEREST
+Complies X Explanation Not applicable OTHER INFORMATION OF INTEREST